-BSRE is the owner of all of our real estate properties, and its revenues are primarily derived from real estate lease payments received from Mega Retail and third parties.
-As of December 31, 2012, the consolidated assets of BSRE aggregated approximately NIS 3.1 billion, or \$836 million.
-BSRE's assets constituted approximately 33% of our total consolidated assets at that date.
+BSRE is the owner of most of our real estate properties, and its revenues are primarily derived from real estate lease payments received from Mega Retail and third parties.
+As of December 31, 2013, the consolidated assets of BSRE aggregated approximately NIS 3.1 billion, or \$903 million.
+BSRE's assets constituted approximately 34.2% of our total consolidated assets at that date.